Romulus10/Web-Programming/presentation/presentation_notes.md

 The web framework for perfectionists with deadlines - the idea is to get as much in-depth functionality as possible with as little conflict as can be managed.
 ### Why Python?
 Python is a tried-and-true scripting language created originally for the Amoeba operating system in 1991 by Guido van Rossum.

+- Now used largely for *NIX application scripting.

 ### Language Features
 * Benchmark analysis - Runtime speed comparable to C as data sets increase, with markedly lower memory requirements than Java or other full VM languages.
-* Known for available libraries for pretty much anything, often implemented in C which gives distinct performance improvements.
+* Known for available libraries for pretty much anything, often implemented in C which gives distinct performance advantages.
 * Dynamically typed (duck typed)
 * Automatic memory management
 * Object-oriented